-A Modal Verb is a type of auxiliary (helping) verb that has no meaning on their own but it modifies the main verb, changes his meaning and gives more details about action.
+A modal verb is a type of auxiliary (helping) verb that has no meaning on its own but it modifies the main verb, changes his meaning and gives more details about action.

 Subject + should + verb.

 The negative form of the verb should has this structure:

 Subject + should + not + verb.